 The public cloud hosting side of the business has officially been around since only 2013.
-But before that, the founding team had been in the hosting business for over nine years.
+Before that, the founding team had been in the hosting business for over nine years.

 They worked almost exclusively on System Admin for business clients (read: big, complex, expensive).
-So if they can take care of that, scaling down shouldn’t be a problem.
+Hence – if they were able to take care of that kind of business, scaling down shouldn’t be a problem.

 True to form, they’ve run over 400,000 live chat sessions and 875,000 support tickets.